A simple quantum dot: numerical and variational solutions: Variational Wave function

-where we redefined the normalization constant $A$, and $\lambda$ has become a variational parameter.
-Unsurprisingly, minimizing the energy expectation value with respect to $\lambda$, (see \cref{variational_appendix} for details) results in a minimum energy of $\epsilon=0.6812$, the same result we achieved from solving \cref{nequals1}.
+where we redefined the normalization constant $A_1$ and where $\lambda$ has become a variational parameter.
+Unsurprisingly, minimizing the energy expectation value with respect to $\lambda$ (see \cref{variational_appendix} for details) results in a minimum energy of $\epsilon=0.6812$, the same result we achieved from solving \cref{nequals1}.
 In contrast, the trial wave function given in the textbook problem \cite{griffiths18} yields an energy of $\epsilon = 0.7337$.
-Our simple wave function, motivated by the mode-matching method, produces a variational wave function that outperforms that given in \cite{griffiths18} by a considerable margin.
-Furthermore, the character of the ground-state wave function achieved by this variational solution is qualitatively accurate, although it does exhibit discontinuities in the derivative of the wave function at the lines connecting the exterior sections of the toughs to the central region.
+Our simple variational wave function, motivated by the mode-matching method, outperforms the physically motivated guess given in Ref.~\cite{griffiths18} by a considerable margin, presumably because our choice is the first step in a more systematic scheme that leads to the exact answer.
+Furthermore, the ground-state wave function achieved by this variational solution closely resembles the exact result, although there are discontinuities in the derivative of the variational wave function at the lines connecting the exterior sections of the troughs to the central region.